cncf/tag-security/governance/process.md

-# Agenda, proposals, projects, and teams
+# Agenda, Proposals, Projects, and Teams

 In addition to the activities driven by the [CNCF Technical Oversight Committee][TOC], the work of the group often originates from group members with